Zen (first generation): Design

-The Zen architecture is built on a 14 nanometer FinFET process subcontracted to GlobalFoundries, which in turn licenses its 14 nm process from Samsung Electronics.
+The Zen architecture is built on a 14 nm FinFET process subcontracted to GlobalFoundries, which in turn licenses its 14 nm process from Samsung Electronics.
 This gives greater efficiency than the 32 nm and 28 nm processes of previous AMD FX CPUs and AMD APUs, respectively.
 The "Summit Ridge" Zen family of CPUs use the AM4 socket and feature DDR4 support and a 95 W TDP (thermal design power).
 While newer roadmaps don't confirm the TDP for desktop products, they suggest a range for low-power mobile products with up to two Zen cores from 5 to 15 W and 15 to 35 W for performance-oriented mobile products with up to four Zen cores.

 Each Zen core can decode four instructions per clock cycle and includes a micro-op cache which feeds two schedulers, one each for the integer and floating point segments.
 Each core has two address generation units, four integer units, and four floating point units.
 Two of the floating point units are adders, and two are multiply-adders.
 However, using multiply-add-operations may prevent simultaneous add operation in one of the adder units.
 There are also improvements in the branch predictor.
 The L1 cache size is 64 KB for instructions per core and 32 KB for data per core.
 The L2 cache size 512 KB per core, and the L3 is 1–2 MB per core.
 L3 caches offer 5× the bandwidth of previous AMD designs.